Vladivostok is a city and seaport located on the Far East of Russia, the capital of Primorye krai, the last station of Trans-Siberian railway.

-Vladivostok population is about 622,500 (2012), land area - 331 sq. km.
+The population of Vladivostok is about 606,500 (2015), the area - 331 sq. km.

-The phone code is +7 423; postal codes are 690000-690xxx.
+The phone code - +7 423, the postal codes - 690000-690950.

-In 1859, the governor-general of Eastern Siberia Nikolai Nikolayevich Muravyov-Amurski while going on board a ship in a gulf Pyotr Velikiy (Peter the Great), paid a special attention at a well-hidden bay.
-It reminded him a bay Zolotoy Rog (Golden Horn) in Konstantinopol and the governor-general suggested to call it the same way and to found a military post on the shores of the bay.
+In 1859, Nikolai Nikolayevich Muraviev-Amursky, the governor-general of Eastern Siberia, drew special attention to a well-hidden bay while sailing on a ship in the Peter the Great Gulf (the largest gulf of the Sea of Japan).
+It reminded him Zolotoy Rog (Golden Horn) Bay in Konstantinopol and the governor-general suggested to call it the same way and to found a military post on the shores of the bay.

 More Historical Facts…

 In 1862, the military post turned into a seaport and, in order to increase the volume of foreign trade, Vladivostok became a free port.
 In 1871, the main base of the Siberian military fleet, other naval institutions as well as the residence of the governor-general moved to Vladivostok from Nikolayevsk-on-Amur.

 In the same year, an underwater telegraph cable connected Vladivostok with Shanhai and Nagasaki.
 In 1883, Alexander III, the Emperor of Russia, approved the first coat of arms of the town.
 In 1888, Vladivostok became the capital of the Primorsky region.